SilverBC/KIU_Artificial_Intelligence_Course/Week 6/Notes 6.md

    ↓    ↓    ↓    ↓
   she  saw  the  city
 ```

+where
+* S (Sentence): The root of the tree, representing the entire sentence.
+It's broken down into two main components: a noun phrase (NP) and a verb phrase (VP).
+* NP (Noun Phrase): A phrase that can function as the subject or object of a verb.
+In this sentence, there are two instances of NP:
+      * The first NP serves as the subject of the sentence, which is "she".
+      * The second NP serves as the object of the verb phrase, which is "the city".
+* VP (Verb Phrase): A phrase that contains the verb and the object of the sentence.
+It's composed of a verb (V) and a noun phrase (NP) that serves as the object.
+* N (Noun): Refers to a person, place, thing, or idea.
+In this sentence, "she" is categorized as a pronoun but functions as the noun in the subject position, and "city" is the noun in the object position.
+* V (Verb): The action word of the sentence, which in this case is "saw".
+It indicates the action performed by the subject.
+* D (Determiner): A word that introduces a noun, specifying it further.
+"The" is the determiner in this sentence, used before "city" to specify which city is being talked about.

 #### (2) Word Representation
 Dealing with how words can be numerically represented: